DarioCozzuto/Calcolatrice/README.md

 https://dariocozzuto.github.io/Calcolatrice/

-A simple calculator developed with HTML-JAVASCRIPT-CSS
+A calculator developed with HTML-JAVASCRIPT-CSS